 Paragraph 66

-In order to fulfil (facilitate) the right to work and employment for persons with disabilities, States Parties are required to take positive measures to enable and assist persons with disabilities to undertake technical and vocational education and training , and to implement technical and vocational education plans, to facilitate access to employment.
+In order to fulfil (facilitate) the right to work and employment for persons with disabilities, States Parties are required to take positive measures to enable and assist persons with disabilities to undertake technical and vocational education and training, as well as develop soft skills, and to implement technical and vocational education plans, to facilitate access to employment.
 States Parties are also obligated to undertake and promote research on and availability of new technologies—information and communication technologies, mobility aids, devices and assistive technologies—and giving priority to technologies at an affordable cost.

 The need to improve soft skills is often identified when developing training to support people to access employment.
 Soft skills are considered by experts in the future of employment to be the key to sustainable employability over time.